 Use this Investment Summary to help you decide whether an investment in this trust is right for you.
 More detailed information can be found later in this prospectus.

 Investment Objective

-The National Municipal Trust seeks to provide current income and the potential for capital appreciation.
+The Closed-End Equity Trust seeks to provide total return that is comprised of current income and capital appreciation.

 Principal Investment Strategy